caseyg/awesome/TOPICS.md

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - AI agents & MCPs & workflow automation • (280+ MCP servers for AI agents) • AI automation with MCPs • No-code AI agents with MCPs • AI workflows
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - AI Agents & MCPs & AI Workflow Automation • (280+ MCP servers for AI agents) • AI Automation / AI Agent with MCPs • AI Workflows & AI Agents • MCPs for AI Agents

+*   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
+Combine visual building with custom code, self-host or cloud, 400+ integrations.

 ## mcp-server